isaacdbeans/NeighborAPI/README.md

 # NeighborAPI
-API for Neighbor's take home project
+API for Neighbor's take-home project

+Look at example.py to see an example of making a request with the Python requests library

 To use the API, make curl requests of the format